 It was sunny, hot and humid, but I was prepared.
-I had my hat and sunglasses, my binoculars and camera, a park map and a thermos of Kool-Aid.
+I had my hat and sunglasses, my binoculars and camera, a park map, and a thermos of Kool-Aid.
 One of my first stops was the Shirley House, which was there at the time of the battle.
 It didn’t look at all old.

 The next stop was the Old Jackson Road.
 As I was gathering my stuff and getting out of the car, a male Summer Tanager flew over.
 As I was watching it, my car was making an annoying noise.
 I shut the door to stop it and realized immediately what I had done.
-I stuck my arm out to stop it, but my instincts took over and I pulled my arm away.
+I stuck my arm out to stop the door, but my instincts took over and I pulled my arm away.
 My keys were locked in the car.
 I was three miles from the visitor center, and I didn’t fancy walking back and leaving my car, with the keys in the ignition, sitting there.
 The driver’s window was open about two and a half inches, but when I jammed my arm in as far as I could, I was still about eight inches short of the knob.
 A young couple wandered by and saw my plight.
 They tried to reach in but got no further than I could.
 Another couple drove up and they too gave it a try.
 Still no luck.

 The guy then pulled out a tool box and handed me a pair of long-handled pliers.
 I reached in, holding one handle with my thumb and first finger while trying to manipulate the other handle with my little finger.
 I said, “If I drop these, your pliers will be locked in my car with my keys.”
 The guy replied, “That’s OK.
 I have a hammer too.”
 I was still a few inches short, so I jammed my arm into the crack with all my strength.
 I finally got hold of the knob and unlocked the door.
 But arm was pushed in so tight, I couldn’t get it out.
 I had to open the door and reach around with my other arm to roll down the window.
 The next day I had a bruise on my arm that was three inches across.
 (From that day until this, I can’t close a car door without checking three times to make sure I have my keys.)
 This all took place in that parking area in the this photograph.

 The Shirley House is visible in the back left.
-My car is hidden behind the white Jeep that was owned by the plier/hammer guy.

 This shot shows some of the trench works that are found all over the battlefield.
 I was amazed by how extensive they were.